AmpelAstro/Ampel-HU-astro/README.md

 - [T2BayesianBlocks](ampel/contrib/hu/t2/T2BayesianBlocks.py): T2 unit for running a bayesian block search algorithm to highlight excess regions.
 - [T2BrightSNProb](ampel/contrib/hu/t2/T2BrightSNProb.py): Derive a number of simple metrics describing the rise, peak and decline of a lc.
 - [T2CatalogMatchLocal](ampel/contrib/hu/t2/T2CatalogMatchLocal.py): Cross matches the position of a transient to those of sources in a set of catalogs.
+- [T2DemoLightcurveFitter](ampel/contrib/hu/t2/T2DemoLightcurveFitter.py): Demonstration class showing how methods of T2BaseLightcurveFitter can be used develop a specific classifier.
 - [T2DigestRedshifts](ampel/contrib/hu/t2/T2DigestRedshifts.py): Compare potential matches from different T2 units providing redshifts.
 - [T2DustEchoEval](ampel/contrib/hu/t2/T2DustEchoEval.py)
 - [T2ElasticcRedshiftSampler](ampel/contrib/hu/t2/T2ElasticcRedshiftSampler.py): Parse the elasticc diaSource host information and returns a list of redshifts and weights.